Frequently asked questions

 What income will I receive?

-You will receive a gross fixed income of 3% per annum on the balance of your Reap loan account; this is fixed for the initial five year period.
+You will receive a gross fixed income of up to 5% per annum on the balance of your Reap loan account; this is fixed for the initial five year period.

 How secure is my money?